Myst1cX/spotifuck-userscript/README.md

 ## Spotifuck Mobile

-A userscript that ports the Spotifuck Android mod's mobile UI (bottom nav, full-screen library) and playback-reliability fixes onto the Spotify Web Player, adds a compact player mode ported separately from kitbodega/SpotiKit, and layers a full premium-spoof/ad-cleanup/Force-English engine on top.
+A mobile-layout userscript for the Spotify Web Player: ports the Spotifuck Android mod's mobile UI (bottom nav, full-screen library) and playback-reliability fixes onto the Spotify Web Player, adds a compact player mode ported separately from kitbodega/SpotiKit, and layers a full premium-spoof/ad-cleanup/Force-English engine on top.
 Works on an actual phone browser or on desktop if you just prefer the mobile-style layout.

 > **Recommended userscript manager:** [Violentmonkey](https://violentmonkey.github.io/) or [Tampermonkey](https://www.tampermonkey.net/)
 > Want a desktop version?